Student Collaborative for Impact Leadership (SCIL)

-The Center for Health Leadership Association (CHLA) at the UC Berkeley School of Public Health is a new professional group dedicated to developing leadership skills through interdisciplinary collaboration.
+The Student Collaborative for Impact Leadership (SCIL) at the UC Berkeley School of Public Health is a professional group dedicated to developing leadership skills through interdisciplinary collaboration.
 This student-driven association allows members to shape their own professional development.

 The Advocacy Initiative is a program for students, recent alumni, and public health organizations to engage in campaigns to improve or protect health policies.
 This provides practical, hands-on advocacy training to augment other student learning modes.
 The overarching goal is for students and graduates to serve as effective agents of change for underserved communities throughout California.